strykeforce/olympics/commands/README.md

 Points are awarded based on being able to move both axes while fully respecting the collision constraints and for efficiency of the path chosen for the two axes to avoid the collision.

+**Awards: 15pts**

 ## Scoring

 The following points are awarded to all participating teams in order of finish and applied towards the overall Olympics score.

-1. W points
+1. 20 points
-2. X points
+2. 15 points
-3. Y points
+3. 10 points
-4. Z points
+4. 5 points

 In the case of a tie the average of the points for that place and the place one below will be awarded to both teams.
-For example, a tie for first place will give both teams the average of the first and second place points (N points).
+For example, a tie for first place will give both teams the average of the first and second place points (17.5 points).

 ## Getting Started